venu0245/Linux/mngep.md

 ## MANAGING PROCESS

-* 1.interactive process
+ any activity to run in system is known as `process`

-  2.system process
+* 1.interactive process:we can interact the process `read,write,copy,delete`
-  3.automatic process
+  2.system process:
-* parent process:
+  3.automatic process:automatically starts like `date,time,month`
-  child process:
+* parent process:every process as a parent process except systemd child process:

   .tty